ccxt/ccxt/wiki/Manual.md

 - `has`: This is an associative array of exchange capabilities (e.g `fetchTickers`, `fetchOHLCV` or `CORS`).

 - `timeframes`: An associative array of timeframes, supported by the fetchOHLCV method of the exchange.
-This is only populated when `has['fetchTickers']` property is true.
+This is only populated when `has['fetchOHLCV']` property is true.

 - `timeout`: A timeout in milliseconds for a request-response roundtrip (default timeout is 10000 ms = 10 seconds).
 You should always set it to a reasonable value, hanging forever with no timeout is not your option, for sure.